-Dr. Jennifer S. Smith is an associate professor in the Department of Epidemiology at the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
+Dr. Jennifer S. Smith is a professor in the Department of Epidemiology at the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
 Dr. Smith is also affiliated with the UNC Lineberger Comprehensive Cancer Center, UNC Center for Aids Research and the UNC Center for Women’s Health Research.

 Dr. Smith has conducted research on HPV infection and associated cervical neoplasia and cancer since 1995 and has published over 200 articles in international peer-reviewed journals.
 Her current research focuses on epidemiological studies of human papillomavirus (HPV) and cervical cancer worldwide (primarily in China, Kenya, South Africa and North Carolina), with a focus on prevention via screening, HPV self-screening and prophylactic vaccines.

 Dr. Smith is currently conducting self-screening demonstration projects of HPV infection among high-risk women in Mombasa, Kenya and in rural North Carolina.

 Honors and AwardsJohn E. Larsh, Jr. Award

 2015, UNC Gillings School of Global Public HealthResearch Award

 2004, UNC Lineberger Comprehensive Cancer CenterElion Research Award

 1999, Epidemiology Department, Johns Hopkins UniversityChateaubriand Fellowship Recipient

 1995, Delta Omega National Public Health Honors SocietyJacob Javitz Graduate Fellowship recipient

 1994, The United States Department of EducationRecipient,Samuel Houston Citizenship Award